 GCR block ack

+TGax editor: Insert the subclause title as follows:

+10.24.10.3 GCR block ack BlockAckReq and BlockAck frame exchanges

 Insert the following sentences at the end of 2nd paragraph of section 10.24.10.3:

-The originator may send a MU-BAR frame (MU-BAR Trigger variant of UL-Trigger Frame) to one or more of the HE STAs that have a GCR block ack agreement for this group address.
-Upon reception of the BlockAck frame, an the originator may send a MU-BAR frame to other one or more HE STAs that have a block ack agreement for this group address, and this process may be repeated multiple times.
+If the originator has a GCR block ack agreement with one or more of the HE STAs for this group address,the originator may send a MU-BAR frame (MU-BAR Trigger variant of UL-Trigger Frame) to one or more of the HE STAs (#1213).
+Upon reception of the BlockAck frame from one or more the HE STAs, the originator may send a MU-BAR frame to other one or more HE STAs that have a block ack agreement (#21), and this process may be repeated multiple times (#136).

 Insert the following sentences at the end of 4th paragraph of section 10.24.10.3:

 When HE STA receives a MU-BAR frame with User identifier field set to the AID of the HE STA, the HE STA shall transmit BlockAck frame in the indicated resource unit SIFS after the Trigger frame.
-The BlockAck frames acknowledge the HE STA’s reception status of the block of group addressed frames requested by the MU-BAR frame.
+The BlockAck frames report (#414) the HE STA’s reception status of the block of group addressed frames requested by the MU-BAR frame.

 Insert the following sentences and a picture at the end of 5th paragraph of section 10.24.10.3:

 Figure 10-9 (Example of a frame exchange with GCR block ack retransmission policy) shows another example of a frame exchange when the GCR block ack retransmission policy is used.
 The HE AP sends several A-MSDUs using the GCR block ack retransmission policy.
-The HE AP then sends a MU-BAR to group member 1 and 2 of the GCR group, waits for the BlockAck frames, and then sends a MU-BAR to group member 3.
-After receiving the BlockAck frame from GCR group member 3, the HE AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR block ack retransmission policy.
+The HE AP then sends a MU-BAR to group member 1 and 2 of the GCR group, waits for the BlockAck frames, and then sends a MU-BAR to group member 3 and 4.
+If there is a non-HE STA in the GCR group, such as GCR group member 5, the HE AP may send a BAR frame for the non-HE STA and waits for the Block Ack frame (#22, 1442).
+After receiving the BlockAck frames(#22, 1442), the HE AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR block ack retransmission policy.

-Figure 10-9 - Example of a frame exchange with GCR block ack retransmission policy
+Figure 10-9 - Example of a frame exchange with GCR block ack retransmission policy (#22, 415, 1442)